Sphereon-Opensource/essifi-deliverables/interface_specifications/interface_specification_of_pe_rest_api_component.md

 #### Description

-Retrieve a presentations with paging.
+Retrieve all presentations for this exchange session with pagination.

 #### Parameters